NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Restore a Snapshot for a Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously restore a specific snapshot for a data volume as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to near-instantaneously restore a specific snapshot for a data volume as part of any Python program or workflow.
 This action will restore the volume to its exact state at the time that the snapshot was created.

 Warning: A snapshot restore operation will delete all snapshots that were created after the snapshot that you are restoring.